Pumpkinhead (film): Plot

 In 1957, Tom Harley waits inside his farm cabin with his wife and his son, Ed.
 A doomed man seeks sanctuary at Tom's cabin, but Tom refuses and threatens to shoot him if he does not leave.
 Watching through a window, Ed witnesses the man being caught and killed by a monster.

 In the present, Ed Harley is a widowed father and owns a small store in the country.
 He leaves his young son, Billy, alone while he runs an errand.
 A group of teenage campers stop by at Harley's, and, while riding their dirt bikes, they mortally injure Billy by accident.
 One teen, Steve, stays with the boy until his father's return; the 'killer' flees the scene with his girlfriend, while the rest leave to find a phone.
 At their cabin, the campers fight about whether or not to call the police.
-Joel, who is personally responsible for the boy's injury and is on probation for a similar incident, rips out the phone cord, knocks one of his friends unconscious, and locks him and a girl in the closet to stop them from contacting the authorities.
+Joel, Steve's older brother, who is personally responsible for the boy's injury and is on probation for a similar incident, rips out the phone cord, knocks one of his friends unconscious, and locks him and a girl in the closet to stop them from contacting the authorities.

 Ed goes to see a witch named Haggis and offers her gold, but she says that she cannot wake the dead.
 Instead, Ed says that he wants revenge; the witch agrees to help but warns him that vengeance comes with a terrible price.
 On her orders, Ed goes to an old graveyard in the mountains, digs up a corpse, and brings it back to the witch's home.
 The witch uses blood from father and son to resurrect the corpse, which rises as a gigantic, spindly demonic monster referred to as "Pumpkinhead" by the locals.

 Back at the cabin, Joel begins to experience remorse for his actions and decides to turn himself in to the police.
 The monster, however, has already arrived.
 One of the girls, Maggie, hears a voice whispering her name.
 Seemingly hypnotized, she follows the voice outside the cabin.
 Steve brings her out of her trance, but Pumpkinhead kills him.
 Ed experiences the murder through the monster's eyes.
 While the campers search for Steve, Pumpkinhead drags away Maggie, and Ed again experiences the ensuing murder.
 He returns to the witch and begs her to stop the monster's actions.
 The witch, however, tells him that nobody can stop Pumpkinhead, and Ed will die if he interferes with the killing spree.